open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 # Lidar-Free, Vision-Based Navigation

-In this tutorial, you'll learn how to harness the power of Jetson platforms, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_, and `NVIDIA Nova <https://nvidia-isaac-ros.github.io/nova/index.html>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
+In this tutorial, you'll see how to use the NVIDIA Jetson, `Isaac ROS <https://developer.nvidia.com/isaac/ros>`_, `Isaac Perceptor <https://developer.nvidia.com/isaac/perceptor>`_, and `NVIDIA Nova <https://nvidia-isaac-ros.github.io/nova/index.html>`_ technologies to implement Vision-based Navigation entirely without the use of Lidars, active depth sensors, or other range-providing modalities.
 Instead, we'll rely solely on passive stereo cameras as the extrinsic sensing source to achieve collision avoidance, localization, and mapping — a powerful and cost-effective alternative.

-This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack optimized for NVIDIA hardware, and culminate in a hardware demonstration of a mobile robot performing autonomous security patrols.
+This tutorial will guide you through the fundamental concepts behind vision-based navigation, explain how to configure and launch a vision-enabled Nav2 stack, and culminate in a hardware demonstration of a mobile robot performing autonomous security patrols.

-Whether you're developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete introduction to deploying advanced autonomous navigation with only vision-based perception using a NVIDIA Nova reference platform.
+Whether you're developing for resource-constrained embedded systems or exploring alternatives to expensive sensor suites, this walk-through provides a complete introduction to deploying advanced autonomous navigation with only vision-based perception using a NVIDIA Nova reference platform, including stereo cameras and Jetson AGX Orin.

 .. note: